kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/gateway.md

 # Gateway API

 !!! warning
-    - Only very basic (and not conforming) support of the Gateway API spec currently exists.
-The team is actively trying to close conformance and support gaps.
+    - The team is actively trying to close conformance and support gaps.
     - Using the LBC and Gateway API together is not suggested for production workloads (yet!)